-- 1. Member will be provided with a facility to attend the AGM through VC / OAVM through the NSDL e-Voting system.
-Members may access the same at https://www.evoting.nsdl.com under shareholders / members login by using the remote e-voting credentials.
-The link for VC / OAVM will be available in shareholder / members login where the EVEN of Company will be displayed.
-Please note that the members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush.
-Further members can also use the OTP based login for logging into the e-Voting system of NSDL. - 2.
-Members are encouraged to join the Meeting through Laptops for better experience. - 3.
-Further Members will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting.

-- 4. Please note that Participants Connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio / Video loss due to Fluctuation in their respective network.
-It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - 5.
-Shareholders who would like to express their views/have questions may send their questions in advance mentioning their name demat account number/folio number, email id, mobile number at (company email id).
-The same will be replied by the company suitably. - 20.
-Mr. Upendra Shukla, Practising Company Secretary (Membership No. FCS 2727) has been appointed as the Scrutinizer for providing facility to the members of Company to scrutinize the e-voting process in a fair and transparent manner. - 21.
+- a) Member will be provided with a facility to attend the AGM through VC / OAVM through the NSDL e-Voting system.
+Members may access by following the steps mentioned above for Access to NSDL e-Voting system.
+After successful login, you can see link of "VC / OAVM link" placed under "Join General meeting" menu against Company name.
+You are requested to click on VC / OAVM link placed under Join General Meeting menu.
+The link for VC / OAVM will be available in Shareholder / Member login where the EVEN of Company will be displayed.
+Please note that the members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush. - b) Members are encouraged to join the Meeting through Laptops for better experience. - c) Further Members will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting. - d) Please note that Participants Connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio / Video loss due to Fluctuation in their respective network.
+It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - e) Shareholders who would like to express their views / have questions may send their questions in advance mentioning their name demat account number / folio number, email id, mobile number at cs@abmindia.com.
+The same will be replied by the company suitably. - 21.
+Mr. Upendra Shukla, Practising Company Secretary (Membership No. FCS 2727) has been appointed as the Scrutinizer for providing facility to the members of Company to scrutinize the e-voting process in a fair and transparent manner. - 22.
 The Results declared alongwith the report of the Scrutinizer shall be placed on the website of the Company www.abmindia.com and on the website of NSDL immediately after the declaration of result by the Chairman of the meeting or a person authorized by him in writing.
-The results shall also be immediately forwarded to the BSE Limited, Mumbai. - 22.
+The results shall also be immediately forwarded to the BSE Limited, Mumbai. - 23.
 Members of the Company had approved the appointment of M/s.
-Borkar & Muzumdar, Chartered Accountants, as the Statutory Auditors at the Twenty Sixth AGM of the Company which is valid till Thirty First AGM of the Company.
-In accordance with the Act, the appointment of Statutory Auditors is not required to be ratified at every AGM. - 23.
+Borkar & Muzumdar Chartered Accountants, as the Statutory Auditors at the Twenty Sixth AGM of the Company which is valid till Thirty First AGM of the Company.
+In accordance with the Act, the appointment of Statutory Auditors is not required to be ratified at every AGM. - 24.
 As per Regulation 40 of SEBI Listing Regulations, as amended, securities of listed companies can be transferred only in dematerialised form with effect from, 1st April, 2019, except in case of request received for transmission or transposition of securities.
 In view of this and to eliminate all risks associated with physical shares and for ease of portfolio management, members holding shares in physical form are requested to consider converting their holdings to dematerialised form.